lark-parser/lark/docs/recipes.md

 A collection of recipes to use Lark and its various features

-## lexer_callbacks

-Use it to interface with the lexer as it generates tokens.

-Accepts a dictionary of the form

-    {TOKEN_TYPE: callback}

-Where callback is of type `f(Token) -> Token`

-It only works with the standard and contextual lexers.

-### Example 1: Replace string values with ints for INT tokens
+## Use a transformer to parse integer tokens

+Transformers are the common interface for processing matched rules and tokens.

+They can be used during parsing for better performance.

 ```python
 from lark import Lark, Transformer